Leadership Training Programs

 Practical Solution

 When looking into training programs it is important to know what you are looking for.
 Leadership training is often confused for management training, and vice versa.
+While leadership and management are similar, they are in reality very different.
 The organizations providing the leadership programs listed below will be able to help you find the program right for you.
-While leadership and management are similar, they are in reality very different.
-The distinction is not always all that clear, but you will find that the training is different.

 Below is a list of organizations and courses that are available locally:

-FOCUS St. Louis- FOCUS “is the region’s premier leadership organization.
-It’s a nonprofit that develops and connects diverse leaders from public, private, and civic sectors, and empowers them to work together to build a thriving St. Louis community.”
+FOCUS St. Louis- FOCUS is "the region’s premier leadership organization.
+It is a nonprofit that develops and connects diverse leaders from public, private, and civic sectors, and empowers them to work together to build a thriving St. Louis community.”
 The organization’s mission is “to create a cooperative, thriving region by engaging citizens in active leadership roles and to influence positive community change.”
 To that end, FOCUS has leadership development programs and citizen engagement activities.

 Below are the FOCUS leadership programs: